pauleveritt/psc/src/psc/pages/faq.md

 Also, we want a stable checkpoint in time.
 The examples will work against a known set of stuff, because we'll bundle that set of stuff.

+If you're interested in such stuff, take a look at the docs for the prototype repo.
+In there is a step-by-step diary of the journey taken for all of these decisions.

 ### What's up with testing?

 Well, glad you asked!